 Rocky Point is a very small town located in the state of North Carolina.
 With a population of 1,725 people and two constituent neighborhoods, Rocky Point is the 340th largest community in North Carolina.

-When you are in Rocky Point, you'll notice that it is more blue-collar than most other communities in America.
-50.06% of Rocky Point’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Rocky Point is a town of construction workers and builders, professionals, and service providers.
-There are especially a lot of people living in Rocky Point who work in farm management occupations (14.10%), healthcare (10.21%), and maintenance occupations (8.55%).
+Because occupations involving physical labor dominate the local economy, Rocky Point is generally considered to be a blue-collar town.
+53.28% of the Rocky Point workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Rocky Point is a town of construction workers and builders, farmers, fishers, or foresters, and service providers.
+There are especially a lot of people living in Rocky Point who work in farm management occupations (21.45%), maintenance occupations (10.13%), and office and administrative support (7.99%).

 Also of interest is that Rocky Point has more people living here who work in computers and math than 95% of the places in the US.